shyokmg/book-search-engine/README.md

 ## Description

-This is a Google Books API search engine built with GraphQL APU and Apollo Server.
+This is a Google Books API search engine built with GraphQL API and Apollo Server.
 It searches your favorite books with a brief information about them, and can have the option to save the books to your own personal books page.

 ## Table of Contents